cheogm28/annotated_shelf/README.md

 # Annotated Shelf

-Annotated Shelf is a Dart library that helps developers create REST API services using annotations.
+Annotated Shelf is a powerful Dart library based on dart shelf for generating REST APIs using annotations.
+With a simple and intuitive interface, you can easily build APIs that are fast, efficient, and easy to use.

 ## Features